BulganRdn/nudleye-flashcards/README.md

 pnpm install
 ```

-Copy `.env.example` to `.env` and add PostgreSQL and authentication values.
-Then initialize the database:
+Copy `.env.example` to `.env` and add the required database and authentication values.

+Then initialize the database and start the development server:

 ```bash
 pnpm db:migrate:deploy
 pnpm dev
 ```

-## Vercel and Neon deployment

-Create a Neon project in the Singapore region when available.
-Add these variables to Vercel:
+## Environment Variables

 ```text
 DATABASE_URL